mhsql/mhsql.github.io/_posts/2023-03-11-SQLBits-2023-Welcome-to-Manchester.md

 23:49 (Hong Kong) --> 06:41 (Manchester) local times
 <br>14 hours 52 minutes, even with a fold down seat/bed, you don't get that much sleep inflight

-For this trip Manchester Terminal 2 is not a regular for me, so the taxi time to the gate and airport layout are not familair, even though I have done researched.
+For this trip Manchester Terminal 2 is not a regular for me, so the taxi time to the gate and airport layout are not familiar, even though I have done researched.

-So, the end of the flight, while removing stress and fear some may have from flying, singals the start of more stress, when you're in an undesirable mental state
+So, the end of the flight, while removing stress and fear some may have from flying, signals the start of more stress, when you're in an undesirable mental state

 - A little groggy if a short or single media haul flight, due to <em>cabin air</em>
 - A little sleepy from long haul or multiple flights